roy-eugene049/swrPro/README.md

+Follow  these steps to run the app locally on your machine

+### 1. Clone the Repository

+### 2. Navigate to Repository
+cd your-repository-name

+### 3. Install Dependencies
+npm install

+### 4. Run Application
+npm run dev

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.